Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Phụ nữ Việt NamBáo Phụ nữ Việt Nam18/12/2024

-The close connection between the Mekong Delta and Ho Chi Minh City - the country's leading economic, commercial and technological center - is the key to overcoming challenges, optimizing resources and adding value to the region.
+The close connection between the Mekong Delta and Ho Chi Minh City - the country's leading economic , commercial and technological center, is the key to overcoming challenges, optimizing resources and adding value to the region.

-This was shared by Mr. Huynh Thanh Dat, Minister of Science and Technology, at the plenary session of the Mekong Connect 2024 Forum held on the morning of December 18 in An Giang.
+This was shared by Mr. Huynh Thanh Dat, Minister of Science and Technology , at the plenary session of the Mekong Connect 2024 Forum held on the morning of December 18 in An Giang.

-According to Mr. Huynh Thanh Dat, the Mekong Delta is considered a land of great potential with vast rice fields, rich aquatic ecosystems and abundant labor resources, an important pillar in Vietnam's agricultural economy.
+According to Mr. Huynh Thanh Dat, the Mekong Delta is considered a land of great potential with large rice fields, rich aquatic ecosystems and abundant labor resources, an important pillar in Vietnam's agricultural economy.

 However, the region is also facing serious challenges of climate change, saltwater intrusion, land subsidence and global competitive pressures.